 - Make sure that your clothes drier is clean and not full of accumulating lint.

 - Clean your fabrics and furniture.
 Your carpets and sofas need to be thoroughly cleaned every year.
-Also make sure not to place any of your house plants on to the carpet.
-The humidity from the plant will make your carpet very welcoming to mould.
+Also, make sure not to place any of your house plants on the carpet.
+The humidity from the plant will make your carpet very welcoming to mold.

 - Never buy used couches and mattresses.
 Your health is more expensive than the small savings you make when buying these “germ factories”.

-- For the summer season, invest into a dehumidifier.
+- For the summer season, invest in a dehumidifier.
 You will be surprised how much damaging moisture it can save you from.

 These suggestions might be simple, but following them will have a significant effect on your health.
-Reduction in the risk of asthma and allergies for your family will be dramatic.
+The reduction in the risk of asthma and allergies for your family will be dramatic.